MRSA (pronounced mur-sa) was first discovered in 1961 in the UK and it first landed in the United States in 1981.

-MRSA (Methicillin-Resistant Staphylococcus Aureus) is a bacterium that causes infections in different parts of the body.
-Most often it causes mild infections on the skin, causing sores or boils, but it can also infect surgical wounds, the bloodstream, lungs, or even the urinary tract.
+MRSA (pronounced mur-sa) Infection was first discovered in 1961 in the UK and first landed in the United States in 1981.
+It is a bacterium that causes infections in different parts of the body.
+Most often it causes mild infections on the skin, causing sores and boils, but it can also infect surgical wounds, the bloodstream, lungs, or even the urinary tract.
+This type of infection is most common in hospital settings since the bacterium can survive on surfaces and with patients already having a compromised immune system.

 Why Is MRSA Dangerous?

 MRSA is a type of staph infection, which means that it is primarily spread through skin-to-skin contact.
-Surprisingly, about 25 per cent of the general population has staph bacteria on their skin.
+Surprisingly, about 25 percent of the general population has staph bacteria on their skin.
 Many of them will never become sick.
 However, when staph bacteria are exposed to people with weakened immune systems – like hospital patients or the elderly – the infections can quickly become serious.

 Causes And Risk Factors